Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771

 \section{Acknowledgements}

+We thank Jianhang Chen for checking for dust-continuum detections in ALMA calibrator data.
+We thank the anonymous referee for their comments.

 We acknowledge the financial support of the Australian Research Council through grant CE170100013 (ASTRO3D).
+This research is supported by an Australian Government Research Training Program (RTP) Scholarship.
+RZS acknowledges support from the National Science Foundation of China (11873073).
 Based on observations collected at the European Southern Observatory under ESO programme 0103.A-0656.
 We thank Thomas Ott for developing and distributing the \textsc{QFitsView} software.
 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for Astronomy \citep{astropy:2013, astropy:2018}.
-This research is supported by an Australian Government Research Training Program (RTP) Scholarship.